 It’s game day: You’re wearing your favorite jersey, the snacks and drinks are ready, and you have the TV set to the right channel.
 Everyone seems ready to watch the game...except one: your dog.
 This line of bandanas are very affordable and allow your dog to show their support for your favorite team, too.
 The bandanas are also reversible with the team logo and name on both sides, so no matter which team you cheer for, there’s a dog bandana just for you (I mean, your dog).

 Ability to personalize and see how it looks like online

 Bandana only comes in one size

 If you want a bandana that’s very unique to your doggo, this personalized bandana is perfect for telling the world how much you love your puppy.
 Plus, you may never have to answer the question, “What’s your dog’s name?” ever again.
-This plaid bandana has cute patterns and clearly shows off your dog’s name.
+This plaid bandana has a cute pattern and clearly shows off your dog’s name.
 It also comes with a clip so you can easily put it on and take it off your dog.
-It also comes with an attached metal ring so you can put their tags or id badges on it too.
+It also comes with an attached metal ring so you can put their tags or ID badges on it, too.